EXTRAORDINARY MUSICAL ENCOUNTERS FOR ALL

 We want to make it easier for more people to experience and learn about brilliant new music and the people that create it.
-We do this through providing a range of ways for you to get involved, not only through live and online events but talks, workshops and training.
+We do this through providing a range of ways for people to get involved, not only through live and online events but talks, workshops and training.

 We also create projects that call on local communities to help artists create new music in response to where they live.

 Across everything we do we strive to enable artists and audiences to take creative risks – and enjoy them.